| More Info

 Fathers of the Bride and Groom

-It’s fun to treat dads to things they would never buy themselves, like monogram cufflinks to wear on your wedding day, an engraved watch or bracelet with a special inscription or even a pocket watch for dads who love a more classic style.
+It’s fun to treat dads to things they would never buy themselves, like a monogram money clip, an engraved watch or bracelet with a special inscription or even a pocket watch for dads who love a more classic style.

 Maid of Honor and Bridesmaids